-In the case of the MB200i Wireless LAN interface model, the Battery Strength segments (See section, Operation and Configuration) on the LCD screen will appear when charging starts, and go off when charging is complete.
-The CHARGE LED also lights in red when charging starts, and goes off when charging is complete.
+In the case of the MB400i/410i Wireless LAN interface model, the Battery Strength segments (See section, Operation and Configuration) on the LCD screen will appear when charging starts, and go off when charging is complete.

 The AC adapter set used for this printer is specific to this printer.
 Do not use it for other electric equipment.